Skip to main content

 Ask your team: “What’s a mistake you see over and over again that we should help others avoid?”

-Tell them to record casually — on a walk, from their desk, even at an event.
+Tell them to record casually.
+On a walk, from their desk, even at an event.
 The rawer the better.
 What matters is that the idea lands.

 The Takeaway